HazelnutParadise/insyra/README.md

 > Please refer to our latest updates in **[Docs](/Docs)** folder for more details.

 ## [Idensyra](https://github.com/HazelnutParadise/idensyra)
-We provide a mini Go IDE, `Idensyra`, with Insyra pre-installed.
-Run Go code without installing Go environment!
+We provide a mini Go IDE, `Idensyra`, which aims to make data analysis easier.

+`Idensyra` comes with Insyra pre-installed, allowing you to run Go code without Go environment!

 **[Know more about Idensyra](https://github.com/HazelnutParadise/idensyra)**